 - In the quarter finals, held off the much stronger Croatia for some 119 minutes after going to extra time, when, one minute before the end, Croatia scored.
 Since it's virtually impossible to score a goal with only a few seconds on the clock in soccer, Croatia's fans and management were already celebrating.
 Yet Turkey went on to score out of nowhere in the last minute and then win easily on penalties, having totally crushed Croatia's spirit with that incredibly unlikely comeback.

 - Karma finally intervened in the semifinals, where Germany scored the winning goal (3-2) in the 90th minute, denying the Turks an extra time they were already counting on.
+This match was infamous for the international TV coverage failing during the second half due to adverse weather conditions in the TV broadcast centre in Switzerland - many worldwide viewers saw little of the second half, while broadcasters in the UK and France switched to delivering their RADIO commentary through the TV for a time.

 - The 2007 MLS Cup.
 The New England Revolution scored 8 minutes into the second overtime to go up 1-0, but since it was not sudden death like many sports, the Houston Dynamo had time to score the tying goal - and did, just over a minute later.
 The Dynamo eventually won on penalty kicks.